moonquddus/react-signup-form/README.md

 - `App` houses the main tab framework.
 If you want to add a page, you just add another `Tab` and an extra content component.
 Progress bar would need a slight tweak.
 - I use *testing-library* with *jest* for running unit tests everywhere.
 I also did a simple e2e test with *Cypress* to do a quick mock run of the entire app.
 Also *lint* to maintain code formatting quality.
 - The fields in the form are basically hardcoded into the component templates.
 As an alternative next time, I'd make a map of form elements (inc. field details & validation rules) and have my form component dynamically generate the inputs.
 It would take a lot longer to implement, but makes it much easier to chop up and re-arrange the form.
+- This is a very simple app, but for larger-scale apps I would also add far more validation (prop type validation, for example)